Hertz (name)

 Hertz is an Anglicized name of German origin, with 'herz' literally meaning 'heart' in English.
-This alternate spelling of 'Herz' with an additional 't' primarily arose during the 19th and 20th Centuries as German-speaking immigrants travelled to English-dominant regions like North America.
-'Hertz' was easier to pronounce in English, and approximated the proper German pronuonciation of the word.
+This alternate spelling of 'Herz' with an additional 't' primarily arose during the 19th and 20th centuries as German-speaking immigrants travelled to English-dominant regions like North America.
+'Hertz' was easier to pronounce in English, and approximated the proper German pronunciation of the word.
 It is primarily a surname but it has also been used as a given name.
 Notable people with the name include: